Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-11 is North Carolina’s mountain district, stretching from the vibrant, progressive city of Asheville through the Blue Ridge and Smoky Mountains to some of the state’s most rural and traditional communities.
 The district’s political identity is defined by a sharp urban-rural divide: Asheville and its suburbs are Democratic strongholds, while the surrounding counties—rooted in Appalachian culture, evangelical faith, and economic conservatism—remain deeply Republican.
 In recent years, population growth, tourism, and an influx of retirees have diversified the economy and electorate, making NC-11 one of the state’s most competitive and closely watched districts.
 Recent cycles have seen some of the closest margins in the state, with high turnout in Asheville and Jackson County offset by overwhelming Republican strength in the rest of the district.
 Jackson County, home to Western Carolina University, stands out as less Republican-leaning than its neighbors, with a more competitive political climate and a growing student and faculty population that bolsters Democratic margins.
 The 2020 and 2022 cycles were especially competitive, with Democrats making gains in Buncombe and Jackson but falling short districtwide.
 The district’s turnout is often among the highest in North Carolina, reflecting both strong civic engagement and the intensity of the urban-rural divide.
 The 2024 elections were further shaped by the impact of Hurricane Helene, which disrupted turnout and campaign activity in several mountain counties, adding another layer of complexity to an already competitive landscape.
 As Asheville continues to grow and diversify, NC-11 is likely to remain a closely watched battleground, but for now, the GOP’s rural base keeps the district reliably Republican outside the city core.*

+**Key Takeaways**

+- NC-11 is defined by a sharp urban-rural divide: Asheville is Democratic and Jackson County leans Republican, while the rest is deeply Republican.
+- The district is geographically vast, with high civic engagement and some of the closest margins in the state in recent cycles.
+- Population growth, tourism, and an influx of retirees have diversified the economy and electorate.
+- Recent elections have been shaped by turnout fluctuations and events like Hurricane Helene.
+- The GOP’s rural base keeps the district reliably Republican outside Asheville and its suburbs.

 ## Trends in NC-12 (Uptown Charlotte / Davidson / Concord)